jentery/506/index.md

 You'll notice that most of the assigned materials are from the 21st century.
 I made these selections in part because I think (or hope) they will spark some engaging, if not pressing, seminar discussions about speculation and the apparatuses of media and fiction; however, we'll still account for history in this course.
 For instance, during most modules I'll provide overviews of where the assigned materials "fit," and how, in media, fiction, and theory since 1900.
 I should also mention that my selections reflect an investment in narrative and storytelling.
 I did not include, for example, any artist's books or poetry, both of which are obviously relevant to studies of media and literature.

-## Schedule
+# Schedule

 Here's the schedule for the term.
 I will notify you during seminar at least two weeks in advance of any changes.
 When materials are not open access or in the public domain, I abide by fair dealing guidelines.
 I also contributed to the artists' Patreon accounts, where applicable.

 To keep us on schedule, expect an email from me to everyone in the seminar once (and only once) per week.
 That weekly email should also encourage transparency and help us all plan ahead.

-### January 9th
+## What's This All About?

-*What's This All About?*: on the point of this seminar
+January 9th: on the point of this seminar

-*Did You Just Say "Aesthetics"?*: on sense and making sense, including some methods for media aesthetics
+## Did You Just Say "Aesthetics"?

+January 9th: on sense and making sense, including some methods for media aesthetics

 Please select the date and assigned material(s) for your first co-facilitation.
 I'll circulate a sign-up sheet.

-### January 16th

-*Did You Get My Message?*: on messengers, curation, and relating with others (media: text; apparatus: network)
+## Did You Get My Message?

+January 16th: on messengers, curation, and relating with others (media: text; apparatus: network)

 Please read Nalo Hopkinson's ["Message in a Bottle"](http://jenteryteaches.com/noneshall/506/hopkinson.pdf) (2005).

+## Dear You:

-*Dear You*: on worldbuilding, structural oppression, and being addressed (media: text; apparatus: engine)
+January 16th: on worldbuilding, structural oppression, and being addressed (media: text; apparatus: engine)

 Please read selections from N.K.
 Jemisin's [*The Fifth Season*](http://jenteryteaches.com/noneshall/506/jemisin.pdf) (2015), which is the first book in Jemisin's *Broken Earth* trilogy.

-### January 23rd
+## Who's Calling?

-*Who's Calling?*: on broadcasting, decoding, and colonial dissemination (media: audio, text; apparatus: editor, network)
+January 23rd: on broadcasting, decoding, and colonial dissemination (media: audio, text; apparatus: editor, network)

 Please listen to part one of Colin Grant's BBC documentary, [*Caribbean Voices*](http://jenteryteaches.com/noneshall/506/grant.mp3) (2009), about Una Marson, *Calling the West Indies*, and the *Caribbean Voices* radio program (1943-58).

+## Is Anyone Listening?

-*Is Anyone Listening?*: on acousmatic voices, gaslighting, and shouting into the abyss (media: audio, text; apparatus: editor, network)
+January 23rd: on acousmatic voices, gaslighting, and shouting into the abyss (media: audio, text; apparatus: editor, network)

 Please listen to Lucile Fletcher's [*Sorry, Wrong Number*](http://jenteryteaches.com/noneshall/506/fletcher.mp3) (1943).

-### January 30th
+## You Already Said That.

-*You Already Said That*: on texture, snapshots, and novels that aren't novels (media: audio, text; apparatus: editor)
+January 30th: on texture, snapshots, and novels that aren't novels (media: audio, text; apparatus: editor)

 Please listen to all 14 selections / fragments from Gertrude Stein's [*The Making of Americans*](http://writing.upenn.edu/pennsound/x/Stein.php) (1911/1925; recorded at Columbia University's Speech Lab in 1935; care of PennSound).

+## You Already Said That.

-*You Already Said That*: on memory, playback, and emotional rapport with machines (media: audio, text; apparatus: editor)
+January 30th: on memory, playback, and emotional rapport with machines (media: audio, text; apparatus: editor)

 Please watch a video of Samuel Beckett's [*Krapp's Last Tape*](https://www.youtube.com/watch?v=otpEwEVFKLc) (first performed at the Royal Court Theatre in London in 1958, with Patrick Magee as Krapp and Donald McWhinnie directing).

 Please select the date and assigned material(s) for your second co-facilitation.
 I'll circulate a sign-up sheet.

-### February 6th

-*What Are You Reading Next?*: on archives, allusions, method cartooning, and entwining the personal with the political (media: text, image; apparatus: grid, editor)
+## What Are You Reading Next?

+February 6th: on archives, allusions, method cartooning, and entwining the personal with the political (media: text, image; apparatus: grid, editor)

 Please read Alison Bechdel's [*Fun Home: A Family Tragicomic*](http://www.houghtonmifflinbooks.com/booksellers/press_release/bechdel/) (2006).

-### February 13th

-*Property of . . .*: on graphic diaries, cross-hatching, and true stories that never happened (media: image, text; apparatus: grid)
+## Property of . . .

+: on graphic diaries, cross-hatching, and true stories that never happened (media: image, text; apparatus: grid)

 Please read selections of Emil Ferris's [*My Favorite Thing Is Monsters*](http://jenteryteaches.com/noneshall/506/ferris.pdf) (2017).

-*In a World . . .*: on voice-over, wayward guides, puzzles, and presence (media: image, audio; apparatus: stack, editor)
+## In a World . . .

+February 13th: on voice-over, wayward guides, puzzles, and presence (media: image, audio; apparatus: stack, editor)

 Please play Marina Kittaka's [*Secrets Agent*](https://even-kei.itch.io/secrets-agent) (2014) for at least 30 minutes.

 Please submit your annotated bibliography today.

-### February 20th
+## Buffering . . .

-*Buffering . . .*: on ellipses and waiting
+February 20th: on ellipses and waiting

 It's reading break.
 There's no seminar this week.

-### February 27th
+## Composing with Media

-*Composing with Media*: on integrating media and design into your scholarship
+February 27th: on integrating media and design into your scholarship

+[Jagoda piece] and Zinmam project

-Please read "Introduction to *Pathfinders*" and "Shelley Jackson's *Patchwork Girl*" in Dene Grigar and Stuart Moulthrop's [*Pathfinders: Documenting the Experience of Early Digital Literature*](https://scalar.usc.edu/works/pathfinders/index) (2015).
+I also recommend "Introduction to *Pathfinders*" and "Shelley Jackson's *Patchwork Girl*" in Dene Grigar and Stuart Moulthrop's [*Pathfinders: Documenting the Experience of Early Digital Literature*](https://scalar.usc.edu/works/pathfinders/index) (2015) and Gregory Zinman's [*Handmade Cinema*](https://handmadecinema.com/) (2020).

+## Composing through Media

-*Composing through Media*: on treating media and design as your scholarship
+February 27th: on treating media and design as your scholarship

 Please watch Amanda Strong and Leanne Betasamosake Simpson's [*Biidaaban (The Dawn Comes)*](https://www.youtube.com/watch?v=vWjnYKyiUB8) (2019) and read / play micha cárdenas and Bobby Bray's [*Redshift & Portalmetal*](https://micharoja.itch.io/redshift-and-portalmetal) (2014).
+I also recommend [Jordan Abel's work](http://www.jordanabel.ca/).

 We'll visit the [Obsolete Computing and Media](https://ocam.library.uvic.ca/index.php) collection in the library.

 Please select the date and assigned material(s) for your third co-facilitation.
 I'll circulate a sign-up sheet.

-### March 5th
+## I Followed the Rules.

-*I Followed the Rules*: on roleplay, executable language, and protocols for action (media: text; apparatus: engine)
+March 5th: on roleplay, executable language, and protocols for action (media: text; apparatus: engine)

 Please prototype a game using Avery Alder's [*Simple World*](https://buriedwithoutceremony.com/simple-world) (2013).
 You may also want to check out games made with the [Powered by the Apocalypse](http://apocalypse-world.com/pbta/) engine.

 Please schedule a time to meet with me (20-30 minutes) about your project or essay.

-### March 12th
+## Click Here.

-*Click Here*: on links, forks, and portals (media: text, image, audio; apparatus: stack, network)
+March 12th: on links, forks, and portals (media: text, image, audio; apparatus: stack, network)

 Please read / play Porpentine Charity Heartscape and Brenda Neotenomie's [*With Those We Love Alive*](http://collection.eliterature.org/3/work.html?work=with-those-we-love-alive) (2014) for at least 45 minutes.

+## Insert Yourself Here.

-*Insert Yourself Here*: on simulation and the everyday paranormal (media: text, image, audio; apparatus: engine, grid)
+March 12th: on simulation and the everyday paranormal (media: text, image, audio; apparatus: engine, grid)

 Please play [Fulbright's *Gone Home*](https://gonehome.game/) (2013) for at least 90 minutes.

 Please submit your genealogy today.

-### March 19th
+## I'd Prefer Not To.

-*I'd Prefer Not To*: on menus, refusal, and the design of encounters (media: text, image, audio; apparatus: grid, editor)
+March 19th: on menus, refusal, and the design of encounters (media: text, image, audio; apparatus: grid, editor)

 Please play [Toby Fox and Temmie Chang's *Undertale*](https://undertale.com/) (2015) for at least 90 minutes.

+## Cannot Open File

-*Cannot Open File*: on being deprecated (media: text, image, audio; apparatus: stack, editor)
+March 19th: on being deprecated (media: text, image, audio; apparatus: stack, editor)

 Please read and watch [Young-Hae Chang Heavy Industries' *M00D 0F THE M0MENT*](https://web.archive.org/web/20071013012810/http://yhchang.com/MOOD_OF_THE_MOMENT.html) (2007).
 Try this [URL](https://www.yhchang.com/THE_MOOD_OF_THE_MOMENT_V.html) if the first one doesn't work in your browser.

-### March 26th
+## Like and Subscribe.

-*Like and Subscribe*: on attention economics in the academy
+March 26th: on attention economics in and beyond the academy

 Please present an overview of your project or essay during seminar.
 Your presentation will be followed by a Q&A session and feedback.

-### April 2nd
+## What Happened?

-*What Happened?*: on productivity and portfolios
+April 2nd: on productivity and portfolios

 We'll review what we did this term and discuss the use of portfolios in media and fiction studies.
 Then you'll workshop your projects and essays.